Dynamic Low-Stretch Trees via Dynamic Low-Diameter Decompositions: Dynamic Low-Stretch Forest

-Our dynamic algorithms for maintaining a low-average stretch spanning tree will use a hierarchy of low-diameter decompositions.
-We first analyze very generally the update time for maintaining such a decomposition and explain how to obtain a spanning tree from this hierarchy in a natural way, similar to the construction of Alon et al.~\cite{AlonKPW95}.
+Our dynamic algorithms for maintaining a low-stretch forest will use a hierarchy of low-diameter decompositions.
+We first analyze very generally the update time for maintaining such a decomposition and explain how to obtain a spanning forest from this hierarchy in a natural way, similar to the construction of Alon et al.~\cite{AlonKPW95}.
 We then analyze two different approaches for maintaining the tree, which will give us two complementary points in the design space of dynamic low-stretch tree algorithms.
+Finally, we explain how to exploit input graph sparsification to improve the update time of our first algorithm.